Magnesium Glycinate: Everything You Need To Know About This Supplement

 - 350 mg for children older than 8 years

 - 350 mg per day is recommended in adults aged 19 and over for both men, women, and pregnant and lactating women.

 Magnesium glycinate side effects.

-Clearly, there are a lot of benefits to taking magnesium, especially if you have a deficiency in this important mineral.
-But are there any downsides to taking magnesium or magnesium glycinate, specifically?
-Interestingly, the most common side effects of magnesium supplements are diarrhea, cramping, and digestive upset.
+Clearly, there are many benefits to taking magnesium, especially if you have a deficiency in this important mineral.* But are there any downsides to taking magnesium or magnesium glycinate, specifically?
+The most common side effects of magnesium supplements are diarrhea, cramping, and digestive upset.
 This is more common in certain forms of magnesium—like magnesium oxide and magnesium citrate.